-Here is how things stack up for 2016 and beyond:
+Here is how things stack up for 2023 and beyond:

-The social security portion of FICA payroll tax is 6.2% in 2016.
-The medicare portion of FICA payroll tax is 2.35% (vs 1.45%) if your salary is in excess of $250,000 for married taxpayers, and in excess for $200,000 for unmarried taxpayers.
+The social security portion of FICA payroll tax is 6.2%.
+The medicare portion of FICA payroll tax is 2.35% (normally the rate is 1.45%) if your salary is in excess of $250,000 for married taxpayers, and in excess for $200,000 for unmarried taxpayers.

-The long term capital gains tax rate (currently 15%) for those taxpayers in the 25% and higher tax brackets is 20% if your income exceeds $400,000 ($450,000 for married joint filers).
+The long term capital gains tax rate (currently 15%) for those taxpayers in the 22% and higher tax brackets is 20% if your income exceeds $400,000 ($450,000 for married joint filers).

 Itemized deductions.
 With low interest rates in the housing mortgage industry itemizing is no longer as advantageous.
 It might make sense to “bunch” charitable deductions normally contributed over two years into a single year, and then alternate years.
 Or, consider an up front Donor Advised Fund contribution bunching all future year contributions into a single year.

 Bonus depreciation has new life and allows immediate deduction of the cost of new trade or business equipment.